ln1986/Excel-Super-Store-Analysis/README.md

 # **Super Store Business Analysis – Annual Report      **
 **Problem Statement:**

 Vrinda Super store runs a business by selling their products in markets over online channels.
-Store Owner needs a power dashboard to improve his store business.
+Store Owner needs a powerful dashboard to improve his store business.

 **The objectives of the Sales Report include:**